There are lots of great reasons to get started with traditional shaving, also known as wet shaving.

 With cream, getting the proportions right might require some patience.
 You want to be getting a yogurt-like consistency, so add water or soap as necessary.
 Don’t worry if it’s more like a thick smoothie or melted ice-cream initially—you’ll get it right after a few shaves.

-Finally, apply the lather liberally on your face and neck.
+Finally, apply the lather liberally on your face and neck, and work it into the hairs.

 You’ll notice that your safety razor has a reassuring heft and a nice balance to it.
-It’s extremely important that you let its weight and gravity do the work, rather than trying to mow down your whiskers by dragging it across your face.
+It’s extremely important that you let its weight and gravity do the work, rather than dragging and pulling it across your face.

 Holding the razor at about a forty-five-degree angle to your face, make contact and let it glide down in slightly overlapping passes.
 A decent blade should last for around five shaves.
 You’ll know it’s time to put in a fresh one when it starts pulling, instead of shearing, your hair.
 One easy way to make sure you’re using both sides of the blade evenly is to rotate the handle between each pass so that you’re using the other edge (remember, unlike disposable razors, both sides of a safety razor can be used, hence the “double-edge” in the name).

 There’s a lot of advice out there about going with, against, or in all kinds of configurations in relation to the grain.
 A simple technique that works well is to first shave downwards, lather up again, shave across, lather up again, and finally, shave upwards.
+You should map your hair growth and shave in this order: with the grain, across the grain, and if you are so inclined against the grain.
+If you are prone to ingrown hairs then you may want to skip the last pass.
 Unlike disposable, many-bladed razors, you will need to make a few passes.
+Your goal shouldn't be to complete your shave in one pass.

-Once you start getting the hang of it, feel free to experiment with different angles and directions.
+Once you start getting the hang of it, feel free to experiment with different angles and directions to see what gives you the closest and most comfortable shave.

 IMPORTANT!
-Don’t check your phone, invest in the stock market, or hold a conversation while you do this!
+Don’t check your phone, invest in the stock market, check the latest bitcoin price or hold a conversation while you do this!
 It’s not just about handling a sharp object, but you want to be enjoying this!
 Remember, it’s about philosophy, mindset.
 Slowing down, making it into a meditative ritual, a pause in the day you enjoy and look forward to, a time all your own.

 Wash your face or use the warm, wet towel to wipe away all the lather and shorn hairs.